aravind12c/aravind-chandrasekaran/petstoreAPI/petstoreAPI-master/README.md

 - Framework - Cucumber(For Test approach), Rest Assured(For API Automation), Extent(For Report)
 - Language - Java

 The test cases are designed in such a way that, for every action like Post/Put/Delete, I am trying to get the specific ID to validate whether the changes are updated or not.
+The above approach helps us to build an robust framework, where we can reuse the steps based on our implementation and report will be shown perfectly.